-On the more niche end of the support spectrum, there are a variety of strategies being taken.
+More on the niche end of the support spectrum, there are a variety of strategies being adopted.
 Albertan programs span a variety of approaches and deliveries, with podcasts like "She Wears Work Boots" spotlighting success stories of women in construction (Spotify AB, 2024), and the career discovery expos delivered by We Build A Dream which highlight opportunities for female students interested in the skilled trades and STEM (Build a Dream, n.d.).
 Programs for specific trades such as pipefitting exist for women (United Association of Plumbers Pipefitters, 2024) and for specific regions such as Leduc County's Construction Readiness & Access for Future Tradeswomen (Selections Career Support Services, 2022).
 In Ontario, the Centre for Skills Development runs a free specialised program for eligible low-income women looking to learn enhanced general carpentry.
 During twenty-two full weeks of training, women are provided with the tools and training to transition into careers in the construction industry (Centre for Skills Development, 2024).
+Additionally, the Ontario provincial government passed the "Working for Workers Five Act, 2024", which includes measures requiring that "menstrual products be provided on larger construction sites and mandating that washrooms are clean and sanitary.
+The legislation, the first of its kind in Canada, would make the skilled trades more accessible to women and support women at work" (Labour, Immigration, Training and Skills Development, 2024).